-For purposes of the statements of cash flows, MSD includes repurchase agreements and other investments with an original maturity of three months or less in cash and cash equivalents.
+For purposes of the statements of cash flows, MSD includes repurchase agreements and other investments, except restricted assets, with an original maturity of three months or less in cash and cash equivalents.

-D. Investments
+D. Investment Securities

-Investments are reported at fair value based on quoted market value.
+Investments are stated at fair value.
 Investment income consists of interest income and the change in fair value of investments.

-E. Operating Revenues and Receivables
+E. Operating/Non-Operating Revenues, Expenses & Receivables

 Operating revenues are those revenues that are generated directly from the primary activity of MSD.
 These revenues are wastewater and stormwater service charges.
 The Louisville Water Company is responsible for billing and collection of these charges on a monthly basis.
+Operating expenses are expenses incurred through the activities of operating and maintaining MSD facilities.